bootbayes

 Resampling method: Bayesian bootstrap

-Prior: Symmetric Dirichlet distribution (a = 1)
+Prior: Symmetric Dirichlet distribution (alpha = 0.93)

 Number of resamples: 1999